Skip to Content

 At times certain sections of the park will be closed, or certain attractions, but the park itself will continue running throughout the duration of the renovation.

-What Will Be Closed at EPCOT in 2023?
+What Will Be Closed at EPCOT in 2023 and 2024?

 MouseGear exterior in Epcot